pragdave/tutor-template/README.md

     The trick here is to try to make each pearl free-standing.
 This will encourage others to use them.

 5. Start writing.
-Update the Necklace file to point to your first content document, and use `m13` to build it as you go.
+Update the Necklace file to point to your first content document, and use `tutor` to build it as you go.